Aliases for P2RY12 Gene

 GeneCards Summary for P2RY12 Gene

 P2RY12 (Purinergic Receptor P2Y12) is a Protein Coding gene.
-Diseases associated with P2RY12 include Bleeding Disorder, Platelet-Type, 8 and Clopidogrel Resistance.
-Among its related pathways are Platelet activation, signaling and aggregation and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled adenosine receptor activity.
+Diseases associated with P2RY12 include Bleeding Disorder, Platelet-Type, 8 and Nizon-Isidor Syndrome.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled adenosine receptor activity.
 An important paralog of this gene is P2RY13.

 Receptor for ADP and ATP coupled to G-proteins that inhibit the adenylyl cyclase second messenger system.
 Not activated by UDP and UTP.
 Required for normal platelet aggregation and blood coagulation.